MelihAdalet/Discord-Language-Prefix/README.md

 * lang
 * prefix

-If you want to add More Commands just Star the Project.
+If you want, that i add More Commands just Star the Project.
 If this Project reach 10 Stars, i will update the Project.

 #### 💨 Run the projects